A visit to...Affligem

 The Affligem abbey has seen its fair share of challenges throughout history.
 In 1129, a huge fire struck the abbey, then it was further devastated in the fourteenth century during the war between Flanders and Brabant.

 The Affligem brewery was also hit badly by the world wars.
 In 1917, the Germans dismantled Affligem’s tanks to take the copper, thus stopping all production.
 WWII also halted the brewery’s activity, but this was later resumed.
 In 1956, Elder Tobias decided to entrust the Affligem recipe to Hertog, a secular and independent brewer.
 And since 1970, Affligem beer has been produced in the Affligem brewery in Opwijk, a village near the abbey.

 Available at Beerwulf Beers of this brewer

-Thanks to this decision by Father Tobias, the Affligem brewery traditions continue today.
-The brewery has a range of beers, steeped in history, that can be enjoyed.
-The logo harks back to its humble beginnings, however: it symbolises the chivalrous and monastic traditions of the Affligem brewery.
+Thanks to Father Tobias, the Affligem brewery traditions continue today.
+The brewery has a range of beers, steeped in history.
+The logo harks back to its humble beginnings, it symbolises the chivalrous and monastic traditions of the Affligem brewery.

 Today, all Affligem brewing is done in the brewery of Opwijk (not far from the abbey), under the supervision and control of the monks.
-In Opwijk, the Affligem brewery is continually investing in efforts to improve safety, the environment and the brewery’s overall efficiency.
+It's a good partnership, part of the profits goes to the abbey and the monks control the advertising of it.

 Affligem beer is brewed from the finest ingredients and two types of barley malt: pale malt, and caramelised malt, which gives Affligem beer a colour ranging from amber to chestnut - depending on the amounts used.